The Manor of Codiford Farleigh (Codiford-Farlegh or Lancorla)

 Between 1413 until 1422 William as an attendant to King Henry V, he attended to Court.
 William served the monarch throughout the Siege of Harfleur and the subsequent Battle of Agincourt in 1415.
 He died without surviving male issue 1462 and was buried in church of North Cadbury as well as his first wife Lady Elizabeth.
 He died seized of 50 manors, mostly in the West-country, including the manor of Codiford Farleigh.
 By his first wife Elizabeth he had four children, but three of them died early and his daughter Margaret, was his sole heiress, 4th Baroness Botreaux in her own right (suo jure) and 16th Lady of Codiford Farleigh.

 Margaret, Baroness Botreaux died in 1478 in her will of August 8, 1476 she inherited the Lordship of Codiford Farleigh to her great-granddaughter Mary Hungerford Botreaux, 5th Baroness Botreaux in her own right (suo jure).
 Mary died in 1533 and after her death the Botreaux family and their peerage has been extinct.
 The Manor and Lordship of Codiford Farleigh has been dismembered and disappears from records.
+The Lordship title became dormant.

 In the year 2020, Jörg Hubert and Regina Dumke, 6th Baron and Baroness of North Cadbury became the rightful successors as 18th Lord and Lady of Codiford Farleigh.
 The Lord and Lady obtain the title and all associated hereditary rights of the Lordship of the Manor of Codiford Farleigh in Cornwall.